Fay Nass | Artistic Director

 Anais West | Operations Manager/Associate Producer

 Anais is a queer actor, playwright and theatre producer.
-Most recently, she was the 2017-2018 Associate Artistic Producer at Pi Theatre.
-Her work as a playwright includes Kill Your Lovers, which was presented at Buddies In Bad Times Theatre’s Rhubarb Festival in Toronto and the Fresh Fruit Festival in New York City and Poly Queer Love Ballad, a new slam poetry musical co-written with Sara Vickruck.
+She was Pi Theatre’s 2017-2018 Associate Artistic Producer, and is a co-producer for Killjoy Theatre, a company that develops and produces plays work by female and non-binary artists.
+Killjoy will premiere three new works at the 2019 rEvolver Festival: The Way You Carry On, Burqa Boutique and Fireflies.
+Anais’ work as a playwright includes Kill Your Lovers, which was presented at Buddies In Bad Times Theatre’s Rhubarb Festival in Toronto and the Fresh Fruit Festival in New York City and Poly Queer Love Ballad, a new slam poetry musical co-written with Sara Vickruck.
 Poly Queer Love Ballad is the winner of PTC’s Fringe New Play Prize, the Georgia Straight Critics Choice Award, the Volunteer Choice Award and Pick of the Fringe.
-It will be remounted in 2019 by Queer Arts Festival, co-presented by Zee Zee Theatre and the Frank Theatre.
+It received its professional premiere in March 2019, co-produced by Queer Arts Festival, co-presented by Zee Zee Theatre and the Frank Theatre, and toured to Edmonton’s SkirtsAfire Festival March 13th-17th 2019.
 As an actor, Anais has worked with the Only Animal, Rumble Theatre’s Tremors Festival, Carousel Theatre for Young People, PuSh Festival and the Arts Club.
 Anais is a graduate of Studio 58.

 Jan Derbyshire | Artistic Associate